Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Theory

-The pepper-pot mask is a square array of holes of same diameter $d$, with the distance between their centers given by its pitch $\Lambda$.
-The material of the mask should be selected in a way that the particles propagating through it are absorbed or scattered at large angles.
-A high-Z material, e.g., Tungsten, is commonly used in pepper-pot masks due to its high stopping power.
-The thickness $t$ of the mask must be chosen such that it is larger than the radiation length of the material used, $t \geq X_0$.
-If Tungsten is used, the radiation length $X_0$ of Tungsten is approximated as~\cite{Anderson.2002, Apsimon.2019},
+The defining properties of a pepper-pot mask are the diameter $d$ of the holes, the distance pitch $\Lambda$ between their centers, the mask thickness $\Delta z$ and its high-Z material.
+The material of the mask should be selected in a way that the particles propagating through it are absorbed or scattered at large angles, for example, Tungsten, which has a high stopping power.
+The thickness $\Delta z$ of the mask must be chosen such that it is larger than the radiation length of the material used, $\Delta z \geq X_0$.
+The radiation length $X_0$ is approximated as~\cite{Anderson.2002, Apsimon.2019},